forki/Lizard/README.md

 # Lizard

-This project conatains a tools to mnage chess openings and some other chess utilities.
+This project conatains a tools to manage chess openings and some other chess utilities.

 In order to build run